Qwant/FdroidLocales/hi-IN/mail/os2/README.txt

 exists in the directory d:\internet\thunderbird is assumed):

    set LIBPATHSTRICT=T
-   rem The next line may be needed when a different Mozilla program is listed in LIBPATH rem set BEGINLIBPATH=d:\internet\thunderbird rem The next line is only needed to run two different versions of Thunderbird rem set MOZ_NO_REMOTE=1
+   rem The next line may be needed when a different GNU program is listed in LIBPATH rem set BEGINLIBPATH=d:\internet\thunderbird rem The next line is only needed to run two different versions of Thunderbird rem set MOZ_NO_REMOTE=1